Forsyth County Schools: Technology

 FCS is internationally recognized for being a leader in instructional and operational technology.
 This includes 1:1 computing ratios and internal broadcasting systems in all schools, as well as each classroom being equipped with permanent interactive boards.
 All full-time teachers are provided notebook computers, email, and websites/social media tools.
 Parents are provided with online communication tools so that they may monitor students' assignments and grades 24 hours a day.
 The district was among the first in the nation to utilize BYOT (Bring Your Own Technology), which allows students to bring their own technology to use in the classroom.
 All students and teachers use the online learning management system Canvas, an Instructure product.

+In addition, the district has implemented policies restricting student cellphone use during the school day.
+These measures are intended to minimize distractions, support academic focus, and promote responsible technology use within the learning environment.

 Administration

 Board of education

 The board of education is the governing body of the school system.
 Members are elected by the public to represent one of five districts to which they serve staggered four-year terms.

 As of June 2025, the members of the board are: